-NOTE: You may also be disqualified from operating a commercial motor vehicle you are a CDL or CLP holder and are convicted of certain types of moving violations in your personal vehicle.
+NOTE: You may also be disqualified from operating a commercial motor vehicle if you are a CDL or CLP holder and are convicted of certain types of moving violations in your personal vehicle.
 For more information on those types of violations and other CDL rules, please visit Texas Transportation Code 522.081.

 |Alcohol, leaving the scene of an accident or commission of a felony||At least one year for first offense, lifetime for a second offense|